NebraLtd/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

 ### My hotspot is not showing in the Helium App:

-It can sometimes take 1 minute from power on for the Hotspot to show in the App, simply re-scanning a few times can then find the hotspot.
+It can sometimes take 1 minute from turning the power on for the Hotspot to show in the App.
+Re-scanning a few times can then find the hotspot.

 Ensure Bluetooth is turned on as this is how the application communicates with your Hotspot.